Anxiety is becoming tremendously common in our society and it’s making marketing more difficult.

 This can be as simple as, “We promise to not spam you,” or “We hate spam too, that’s why we won’t send it to you.”

 Then please, for the love of all things marketing, don’t spam them.
-It’s like the boy that cried wolf, buyers are starting to stop believing those messages if they find they’re untrue too many times.
+It’s like the boy that cried wolf, buyers are going to stop believing those messages if they find they’re untrue too many times.

 Marketing emails are responsible for 70% of “this is spam” complaints.
-Use A/B testing to find out of the best sending frequency.
+Use A/B testing to find out the best sending frequency.
 Be sure to not send too much, it will make your already anxious readers even more so, which will make them either delete your messages or unsubscribe from your list.

 Don’t Rush Them